Skip to main content

 ItemDescription

-Copy button buttonOverwrites the message authentication settings with the channel-wide settings. (*)
+Copy button buttonOverwrites message authentication settings with channel-common settings. (*)